 - If the doctors’ notes cause the underwriter to bump you down, reassess the situation and consider a different insurer.

 Sound complicated?
 It won’t be if you choose to work with us.
 We’ll take care of everything.

-If you have questions on the process to obtain life insurance with depression, we’d be happy to help.
+If you have questions on the process to obtain term life insurance with depression, we’d be happy to help.